-The ascent along the north ridge / north face (the ridge is so wide you can call it a face) is very steep.
+The ascent along the north-east ridge / north-east face (the ridge is so wide you can call it a face) is very steep.
 Moreover, the underlying rock is brittle and covered by scree so that difficult situations can occur.
 Being a north face route, often the path is hidden underneath a snow cover at which times the route can get dangerous.

 Getting ThereThe main page describes how you can reach the village of Rojen and the Schöneben ski runs.
 In summer you may not but can use the road to the upper station of the ski-lift.